 Manage your payroll online

-If you are an employer, you can take your payroll process online by moving to online payroll management software that allows you to manage your staff from your phone.
+If you are an employer, you can take your payroll process online by moving to online payroll software that allows you to manage your staff from your phone.

 This is a great step for businesses that want to move their in-house payroll onto an online platform.